Action film: Korea

 The action cinema of South Korea mostly existed on the margins of the film industry in South Korea.
-The genre was initially called the Hwalkuk ("living theatre") was a term that indicated plays and films driven by action scenes, while this term has not been used regularly since the late 1970s, with "action movie" becoming the more familiar term.
+The genre was initially called the "Hwalkuk" ("living theatre") was a term that indicated plays and films driven by action scenes, while this term has not been used regularly since the late 1970s, with "action movie" becoming the more familiar term.
 The Korean action films came from Japanese cinema, James Bond series, and Hong Kong action cinema.
 As North Korea borders China, it block access to the continent from a South Korean perspective, the Cold War allowed South Koreans to substitute deferred travel beyond the border through films with locations shot in Hong Kong.
+In 1966, the 13th Asian Film Festival (AFF) was held in Seoul, Korea.
+The AFF's director that year was Shin Sang-ok and encountered Hu's Come Drink with Me (1965) at the festival.
+Recognizing the current trend for muhyeop soseol (lit. 'martial arts novels') that was ignited by Kim Kwang-joo's Jeong Hyup Ji in the early 1960s, Shin received the rights for Come Drink with Me from the Shaw Brothers film company for distribution in Korea.
+It became the first Hong Kong film ever released in Korea; it drew a record-breaking 300,000 patrons in Seoul alone and was the highest grossing foreign film of the year in Korea.
+To take advantage of the popularity of these types of films, Sang-ok then imported other similarly-styled films.
+Chang Cheh's Magnificent Trio (1966), The One-Armed Swordsman (1967) and Golden Swallow (1968) were released in Korea in 1968.
+Their grosses combined had sold to 700,000 patrons, while King Hu's Dragon Inn (1967) alone had 300,000 patrons.
+While there were next-to-no martial arts productions in Korea between 1960 and 1967, nine were produced in 1968 alone, with the number going up to 18 in 1970.

 While melodrama and comedy were staples in South Korean cinema, most action films were sporadic and tied to the use of locations such as Hong Kong.
-These films often featured one-legged or otherwise handicapped action characters similar to those of Japanese films (Zatoichi) and Hong Kong films (The One-Armed Swordsmen).
+These films often featured one-legged or otherwise handicapped action characters similar to those of Japanese films (Zatoichi) and Hong Kong films (The One-Armed Swordsman).
 These included Im Kwon-taek's Returned Left-Handed Man (1968), Aekkunun Bak's One-Eyd Park (1970) and Lee Doo-yong's Returned One-Legged Man (1974).